 5220.
-UNIVERSAL TIE-BREAKER 5220.1 qu CO TIE pla is r all team sports where a league or conference tie breaker for league standings to determine state alifiers has not been developed and submitted to the CHSAA office before the beginning of the mpetitive season, the following tie breaker will be used: E BREAKER - When a tie in league/conference standings exists after the conclusion of league ay, the criteria listed below (1-6) will be applied in order.
-In a three or more way tie, if one team is termined to be a qualifier by applying one of the following tie breakers or if one of the three teams eliminated by a tie breaker, the remaining teams would revert to the #1.
-Schools would revert back the #1 tie breaker to resolve remaining ties.
-1. Head to head competition.
-2. Whoever beats the highest finishing team in the league, other than the tied teams, is the first qualifier among the tied teams. З. Fewest points, runs, goals given up by the tied teams against the tied teams only.
-4. Fewest points, runs, goals given up by the tied teams against all league opponents.
+UNIVERSAL TIE-BREAKER 5220.1 In all team sports where a league or conference tie breaker for league standings to determine state gualifiers has not been developed and submitted to the CHSAA office before the beginning of the competitive season, the following tie breaker will be used: TIE BREAKER - When a tie in league/conference standings exists after the conclusion of league play, the criteria listed below (1-6) will be applied in order.
+In a three or more way tie, if one team is determined to be a qualifier by applying one of the following tie breakers or if one of the three teams is eliminated by a tie breaker, the remaining teams would revert to the #1.
+Schools would revert back to the #1 tie breaker to resolve remaining ties.

-- 5. Fewest points, runs, goals given up by the tied teams against all opponents. - 6.
+- 1. Head to head competition. - 2.
+Whoever beats the highest finishing team in the league, other than the tied teams, is the first qualifier among the tied teams. - 3.
+Fewest points, runs, goals given up by the tied teams against the tied teams only. - 4.
+Fewest points, runs, goals given up by the tied teams against all league opponents. - 5.
+Fewest points, runs, goals given up by the tied teams against all opponents. - 6.
 League vote.